Close Menu

 By Matt on September 2, 2014 General

-I recently upgraded my PC and I chose an ASUS M5A97 EVO R2.0 motherboard, an AMD FX8350 and some Crucial Ballistix RAM.
+In my recent PC build I chose an ASUS M5A97 EVO R2.0 motherboard, an AMD FX8350 and some Crucial Ballistix RAM.
 To keep the CPU cool I also purchased a CoolerMaster Hyper T4 air cooler.
 This turned out to be a mistake as the heat-sink and fan clashed with the RAM.
 So I looked for a replacement as the AMD stock fan was struggling to keep the system cool on warm days.

 The T4 had seemed like a good choice as it was specific to the AMD socket my motherboard had and fitting it was going to be quick and easy.
 This would have worked out ok but it clashed with the raised metalwork on the RAM modules.
 The T4 can only be mounted in one orientation so I had no other option than to fit the stock cooler that came with the CPU to get the system running.
 This worked fine initially but once the weather got hotter the fan struggled.
 The PC worked but the popup +65 degree warnings in Windows worried me slightly.